The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 Today, with the rise of prescription stimulants, even kids who are well aware of the dangers of street drugs may be open to misusing prescription medications to study or get ahead.

 In fact, according to the Partnership™ for Drug-Free Kids’ 2012 Partnership Attitude Tracking Study, more than 1 in 5 teens think there’s little to no risk in using Ritalin or Adderall without a prescription—and 1 in 4 believes prescription drugs can be used as a study aid.
-Of children who have misused or abused a prescription drug in their lifetime, 1 in 5 has done so before the age of 14—making them even more likely to develop a substance abuse disorder than those who start using at an older age.
+Of children who have misused a prescription drug in their lifetime, 1 in 5 has done so before the age of 14—making them even more likely to develop a substance use disorder than those who start using at an older age.

 16 years old